jcomeauictx/tk-ish-dev/README.md

 [package](https://github.com/jcomeauictx/xtrace)
 first on the target system. and I didn't find it to be of any real help with the problem.

+# solution

+the problem was, no fonts are installed by default, and the python3-tkinter package doesn't have any as a prerequisite. so you must install one or more.
+I used `apk add unifont` and, sure enough, running `python3 -m tkinter` worked immediately.